Ahmed-Araby/smalloc/README.md

 valgrind ./main
 ```

-also there are some files that make use of the library in the "usage" folder
+also there are some example files that make use of the library in the "usage" folder

 # Implementation Details